fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 - What secrets is nature not telling you?
 - What secrets are people not telling you?

 Now, whom to tell your secrets?
-Whover you need to, and no more.
+Whoever you need to, and no more.

 ---